zhiyuns/UNITPathSSL/README.md

 We provide ckpt used in the transfer learning experiments in our paper via Google Drive.
 Please download the checkpoint from the url:
 [https://drive.google.com/drive/folders/1Pg2YRjyIxCPBsL7VVFZIaiVCB0iWKLJq?usp=sharing](https://drive.google.com/drive/folders/1ks0SqG8hNcN5rsrLQfwLt1jqBh0JIu1O?usp=sharing)

-Then, you can replicate the results in our paper.
+Then, you can reproduce the results in our paper.
 For example, you can train the Panoptic FPN on the Kumar dataset with:
 ```
 python tools/train_net.py --config-file ./configs/ours/seg/kumar/proposed_panoptic.yaml
 ```